 One solution is to simply throw out and replace your sponges each week.
 To avoid being that wasteful, however, many researchers suggest throwing the sponge into a dishwasher or microwave to kill the bacteria.

-An equally dirty part of the kitchen can be hastily cleaned cutting boards.
+An equally dirty part of the kitchen that is often hastily cleaned are cutting boards.
 One research team found that there are 200 times more fecal bacteria from raw meat on a cutting board than there would be on a toilet seat.
-The general rule of thumb is to have two cutting boards -- one for meats and one for vegetables -- and to heavily disinfect the cutting board used for meats after each use.
+The general rule of thumb is to have two cutting boards — one for meats and one for vegetables — and to heavily disinfect the cutting board used for meats after each use.

 Lower-denomination bills get exceptionally grubby as they change hands more frequently than their higher-denomination counterparts.
 In the United States alone, a dollar bill can be in circulation anywhere from 4 to 15 years according to the Federal Reserve.
-Antibiotic resistant bacteria like MRSA can even thrive on paper currency.
+Antibiotic-resistant bacteria like MRSA can even thrive on paper currency.
 Other pathogens include E-coli and Pseudomonas aeruginosa (which can lead to urinary tract infections).
-Oh, and that urban myth that most paper currency contains a little bit of cocaine?
+Oh, and that urban myth that most paper currency contains traces of cocaine?
 Completely true.

 If paper money is dirty, just imagine how dirty the machines are that dispense it.
-A study conducted in New York City (world-renown for its disgusting ATMs) swabbed 66 of the city's ATMs in both indoor and outdoor spaces.
+A study conducted in New York City swabbed 66 of the city's ATMs in both indoor and outdoor spaces.
 Researchers from the New York University Genomics and Systems Biology department found that most of the gunk on ATMs largely came from raw meats and foodborne mold.
 Don't be too quick to assume indoor ATMs are safer.
 The study found no significant difference between the two.

 "Our results suggest that ATM keypads integrate microbes from different sources, including the human microbiome, foods, and potentially novel environmental organisms adapted to air or surfaces," said lead author Jane Carlton.
 "DNA obtained from ATM keypads may therefore provide a record of both human behavior and environmental sources of microbes."